microsoft/atlas-design/site/src/tokens/typography.md

 ---
-title: Colors
+title: Typography
 description: Demonstrating the capabilities of markdown using Parcel 2
-template: standard
+template: token
+token: typography
 ---

-# Color
+# Typography

 This is some content!